caesarorz/bookshelf/README.md

 * Every single book has a selector (green button) where:
   1. Visualize the category the book is in.
   2. Change the category.
-  3. Remove the book from any category (**none** option)
+  3. Remove the book from any category (**none** option).
 * At the bottom of the page there is a green circle with an add symbol.
 That button leads to a **Search** section.
-  1. The _input_ present is used to type any criteria and render an amount of books if any.
+  1. The _input_ present is used to type any searched criteria and render an amount of books if any.
   2. As before, visualization, change or remove a book is possible using the _select_.
   3. The arrow in the input take the page back to the book's categories.

+Note: For search criteria use the ´SEARCH_TERMS.md´.

 ## License
 The content of this repository is licensed under a Creative Commons Attribution License